 Lose weight.
 People who are overweight or obese are more likely to be diagnosed with GERD than those of a healthy weight.
 The reason is that those extra pounds put additional pressure on the stomach, which increases reflux and heartburn.
 Most GERD patients who shed some of their excess weight report a major reduction in instances of heartburn, and they typically notice a difference after losing just a few pounds.
 Try altering your diet, eating less and exercising more.
 If you still have difficulty losing weight, ask a doctor or nutritionist to develop a weight-loss plan for you.

 Eat smaller meals and avoid eating before bed.Consuming large meals increases acid production, which in turns causes more acid reflux and heartburn.
-Eat smaller meals to keep your stomach’s acid production under control.
+Eat smaller meals in order to keep your stomach’s acid production under control.
 You should also eat slowly—eating too quickly can lead to bloating and other uncomfortable digestion problems.
 GERD symptoms are often worse at bedtime, so try to avoid eating within three hours of going to sleep.

 Quit smoking.
 Smoking exacerbates GERD because it increases the amount of acid produced by the stomach and weakens the muscles that keep the acids down.
 In addition, smoking can cause further irritation to the esophagus.
 The numerous health benefits of going smoke-free are well-documented, and among them is a reduction in problems associated with GERD.